Angela Merkel's last federal press conference: 'It was a pleasure' | DW | 22.07.2021

 And her response to the question about the evening of the election shows how much she is there in her capacity as head of government — and not as a party politician.
 Merkel does not mention the name of her party, the center-right Christian Democrat Union (CDU), once in that answer.

-In her opening statement, Merkel addresses two topics: First, Germany's current flood catastrophe, then the pandemic.
+In her opening statement, Merkel addresses two topics: Germany's flood catastrophe and the pandemic.
 She speaks of the "terrible devastation" caused by the floods, mentioning the 170 people who have died so far.
-"There are still missing people."
+"There are still missing people," she says.
 The chancellor has been to the crisis region twice in recent days.
-It will take "perserverance" to repair the damage, she said.
+It will take "perseverance" to repair the damage, she said.

 Merkel is in the room for the fourth time since the coronavirus pandemic reached Germany in 2020.
 And once again she gives a warning: The renewed increase in the number of infections is "worrying."
 What is needed, she says, is renewed attention to protective measures.